-- (v) Proximity, as measured in a straight line from the front door of the home to the front door of the school (see note 3 and 4). - Note 1: a) A Child Looked After (CLA) is a child who is in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions.
-These children must still be "CLA" when the child starts school unless (b) applies. - b) or a child who was previously looked after by an English or Welsh Local Authority, and immediately after being looked after became subject to an adoption, residence, or special guardianship order.
-This includes children who were adopted under the Adoption Act 1976 (see section 12 adoption orders) and children who were adopted under the Adoption and Children's Act 2002 (see section 46 adoption orders). - Note 2: Sibling refers to brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent/carer's partner, and, in every case, the child must be registered as living in the same family unit at the same address.
-The elder sibling must still be on roll at the school when the younger child starts school. - Note 3: "Home" being where the child normally resides as their only or principal residence.
+(v) Proximity, as measured in a straight line from the front door of the home to the front door of the school (see note 3 and 4).

+Note 1: a) A Child Looked After (CLA) is a child who is in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions.
+These children must still be "CLA" when the child starts school unless (b) applies. b) or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear to the admissions authority to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+This includes children who were adopted under the Adoption Act 1976 (see section 12 adoption orders) and children who were adopted under the Adoption and Children's Act 2002 (see section 46 adoption orders).

+Note 2: Sibling refers to brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent/carer's partner, and, in every case, the child must be registered as living in the same family unit at the same address.
+The elder sibling must still be on roll at the school when the younger child starts school.

+Note 3: "Home" being where the child normally resides as their only or principal residence.
 Addresses involved in child minding (professional or relatives) will not be considered.
 Parents will be asked to provide documentary evidence to confirm an address and parental responsibility.
 Change of parental responsibility, unless in exceptional circumstances through a court order, will not be accepted during the coordinated admission process.
 It is expected that the applicant and pupil will still be resident at the same address when the child starts school unless exceptional circumstances apply.
+Evidence may be required to confirm the applicant is still living at the application address on National Offer Day and when starting at the offered school.
+Places may be withdrawn if address details do not match the information given on the application.
 Changes of address after offers have been made will be investigated and applications will be reconsidered on the basis of the new home address.
+If the offer was made under the proximity criterion and the new address falls outside of the offered distance of a school with a waiting list, the offer may be rescinded.
+Applicants who retain ownership of a previous address cannot use a temporary address for applications.

+Note 4:

-If the offer was made under the proximity criterion and the new address falls outside of the offered distance of a school with a waiting list, the offer may be rescinded. - Note 4: Distance will be measured (in a straight line) from the front door of the child's home address (including flats) to the main entrance of the school building, using the Local Authority's computerised measuring system that identifies the unique national grid reference (Easting and Northing) for the property, with those living closer to the school receiving the higher priority.
+Distance will be measured (in a straight line) from the unique national grid reference (Easting and Northing) of the child's home address (including flats) to the main entrance of the school building, using the Local Authority's computerised measuring system that identifies the unique national grid reference for the property.
+Those living closer to the school receiving higher priority.
 The furthest distance reached is checked to confirm it is unique.
 Where the next applicant measures the same the system will go to further decimal places within a measurement to qualify who is nearer.
-Where applications are received from flats that have the same 'Easting and Northing' measurements, places will be allocated by door number, the lower the number the higher the priority.
-If there are two identical distance measurements for different addresses of separate applicants, the tiebreak will be alphabetical by applicant surname.
+Where applications are received from flats that have the same "easting and northing" measurements, places will be allocated by door number; the lower the number the higher the priority.
+If there are two identical distance measurements for different addresses of separate applicants, the tiebreak will be done by drawing lots.